A Process of Discovery

 1. Our Intro Events will give you an important overview of our unique program.

-2. We also invite you to visit our school in-person, to observe children at work in our classrooms and absorb the feeling of our school’s nurturing community.
+2. Observe children at work in our classrooms and absorb the feeling of our school’s nurturing community.

-3. We finish the admissions process with an interview for the adults (unless your student will be entering Middle School - then they are a critical member of the group conversation).
-This interview helps us all ensure that Pacific Crest is the right fit for your family.
+3. We finish the admissions process with the Application and Interview for the adults (unless your student will be entering Middle School - then they are a critical member of the group conversation).

 The Application